JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - A linear search for a linked list is effective since you don't have direct access to elements of linked lists with indices.

 **Linked List sort**
 - Merge sort is often preferred for sorting a linked list.
 The slow random-access performance of a linked list makes some other algorithms (such as quicksort) perform poorly.
-It starts by continuously halving the dataset until the smallest unit of 1 element, then it orders the elements as it merges back into the complete set.
+It starts by continuously halving the dataset until the smallest unit of 1 element, then it orders the elements by pairs as it merges back into one complete set.
 Average Time complexity Big O of O of n log n.

 **Circularly linked list**
 - It is a simple linked list whose **tail** references the **head** of the linked list.